alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 - Instant cache invalidations in new versions
 - Integrated with Amazon CloudWatch

-As you can see, this solution is awesome if you want that AWS manage for you the CI/CD, web, cache, certificate of your domain...
+As you can see, this solution is awesome if you want that AWS manage for you the CI/CD, web, cache, the certificate of your domain...

 > However, this is too "automagic" for me and I am here to practice/play and show you the results... so **in the future I'd like to migrate Amplify to a custom solution** to have more control and more services to play with (S3, CloudFront, AWS Certificate Manager, Developer Tools)... a lot of fun is waiting for me!
 {: .prompt-danger }